-Nadia, who joined Sindyanna in 2016, is our Visitor Centers Manager and Lead Group Facilitator.
-A long-time peace activist, she has two daughters and lives in Nof al-Ghalil.
-Nadia is an internationally certified compassionate communications (NVC) trainer, as well as a certified group facilitator, designer of ecological gardens, permaculture and hydroponics, and a reiki, meditation and mindfulness healer.
+Nadia, who joined Sindyanna in 2015, is our Visitors Center Manager and Lead Group Facilitator.
+A long-time peace activist, she has two daughters and lives in Nof al-Ghalil (Upper Nazareth).
+Nadia is a certified compassionate communications (NVC) trainer, as well as a certified group facilitator, designer of ecological gardens, permaculture and hydroponics, and a reiki, meditation and mindfulness healer.

 What do you like most about your job?